TauferLab/Data-Reduction-and-Octree-based-Clustering-of-Ligand-Conformations-in-Hadoop/README.md

 (e.g., protein folding and protein-ligand docking simulations).
 The clustering is adapted for MapReduce and implemented in Hadoop.

-For detailed design and implementaion aspects, please refer to our following papers:
+For detailed design and implementation aspects, please refer to our following papers:

 Trilce Estrada, Boyu Zhang, Pietro Cicotti, Roger Armen, and Michela Taufer:
 A Scalable and Accurate Method for Classifying Protein-Ligand Binding Geometries